 I was born in Waterbury, Connecticut.
-My mother was young when she had me so we lived in my grandparents house until I was in 5th or 6th grade.
-I am an only child, but I felt like aunt and uncles were more like siblings to me.
-When we moved out, it was literally across the street.
+My mother was young when she had me so we lived in my grandparents house until I was in 6th grade.
+I am an only child, but it felt like my aunt and uncles were my siblings.
 I have always been a family oriented person.

 I graduated from CCSU with a BA in social work and a minor in sociology.
-I spent my internships focusing on working in prisons.
+I wanted to work in prisons.
+I took time interning with programs that dealt with offenders.
 When I graduated, I started working with children in a program called IICAPS (intense in-home child and adolescent psychiatric services).
-I then began working for the state of Connecticut’s child protective service as a social worker and investigator.
+Later, I moved on to working for the state of Connecticut’s child protective service as a social worker and investigator.

 I never was the type of person to let lose.
 I was a full-time student, worked part time, was an RA in my dorm, and interned.
 I did not drink in high school or college.
 I was in a five year relationship, and spent my free time with my family.
 I graduated and got an intense 8-5 job with lots of overtime.

 Once my aunt passed away, I realized I wasn’t living my life the way I wanted to.
 I decided to be single, find myself, and quit my job.
 Some people thought I was insane.
 Maybe I was, but that decision brought me to places I would never expect.

 I started this blog because I miss talking to people like I did when I was doing social work.
 So I hope you enjoy my writing.
 Please feel free to contact me and give me ideas of things you would like to hear about.